Cricket-Legendary cricketer Shane Warne dies at 52 | Sports-Games

 Cricket-Legendary cricketer Shane Warne dies at 52

-His death comes hours after another former Australian cricket great, wicket-keeper Rod Marsh died on Friday at the age of 74.
-Warne's last post on Twitter, 12 hours before his death was reported, was a tribute to Marsh.
+"Shane was found unresponsive in his Villa and despite the best efforts of medical staff, he could not be revived," the statement read.
+"The family requests privacy at this time and will provide further details in due course."
+Thai Police said Warne and three other friends were staying in a private villa and one of them went to inquire about him after the former cricketer did not turn up for dinner.
+"The friend did CPR on him and called an ambulance," Chatchawin Nakmusik, an officer with of the Bo Put police on Koh Samui, told Reuters by phone.

-Australian cricketer Shane Warne, one of the finest leg-spin bowlers of all time whose talent and personality transcended the sport, died aged 52 on Friday.
+Australian cricketer Shane Warne, one of the finest spin bowlers of all time whose talent and personality transcended the sport, died aged 52 on Friday.

 Warne, who ended his spell-binding international career in 2007 with a remarkable 708 test wickets, died from a suspected heart attack in Koh Samui, Thailand, his family confirmed in a statement.
 "Shane was found unresponsive in his Villa and despite the best efforts of medical staff, he could not be revived," the statement read.

 "The family requests privacy at this time and will provide further details in due course."
+Thai Police said Warne and three other friends were staying in a private villa and one of them went to inquire about him after the former cricketer did not turn up for dinner.

+"The friend did CPR on him and called an ambulance," Chatchawin Nakmusik, an officer with of the Bo Put police on Koh Samui, told Reuters by phone.
+"An emergency response unit then arrived and did another CPR for 10-20 minutes.
+Then an ambulance from the Thai International Hospital arrived and took him there.
+They did CPR for five minutes, and then he died."
-Thai Police said they were not treating the death as suspicious.

-Warne's associates staying in the same villa tried unsuccessfully to revive him, police added.
-His death comes hours after another former Australian cricket great, wicket-keeper Rod Marsh died on Friday at the age of 74.
+They did not know the cause of death but were not treating it as suspicious, added Chatchawin.
+Warne's death comes hours after another former Australian cricket great, wicket-keeper Rod Marsh died on Friday at the age of 74.

 Warne's last post on Twitter, 12 hours before his death was reported, was a tribute to Marsh.
 "Sad to hear the news that Rod Marsh has passed.
 He was a legend of our great game & an inspiration to so many young boys & girls.
 Rod cared deeply about cricket & gave so much-especially to Australia & England players.
 Sending lots & lots of love to Ros & the family."